MaarufB/Employee-Management-System/README.md

 # Employee Management System
-    Employee Management System with VB.NET and MySQL
+    This windows application was developed using VB.NET with MySQL Database.